 Additional financial support for students with diagnosed medical condition and/or DUO supplementary grant

-- If you receive a supplementary grant from DUO: in your Erasmus+ application, upload the official letter granting these funds (toekenningsbericht).
+- If you receive a supplementary grant from DUO: an official letter granting these funds (toekenningsbericht).

-- If you have a diagnosed medical condition: in your Erasmus+ application, upload a medical statement from your doctor confirming that your condition influences and complicates travel and studying abroad.
+- If you have a diagnosed medical condition: a medical statement from your doctor confirming that your condition influences and complicates travel and studying abroad.
 The statement does not need to mention the nature of your condition.

 Additional financial support for students with a disability and/or special needs